Bromanius/SciPyProject_rokock_afroemmel/README.md

   - Rotate: If the kaleidoscope should rotate or not.
   - Changing colors: If the kaleidoscope should change colors or not.
   - Change speed: How fast the kaleidoscope should change colors and rotate.
 (100 means that 1 frame lasts 100ms)
-  - Frame count = The amount of frames for the gif.
+  - Frame count: The amount of frames for the gif.
 30 yields in a perfect loop but takes up to 1 minute to generate.
 10 is recommended.

 ***Project for the SciPy-Course by rokock and afroemmel.***